 Living with type 1 diabetes means you’re more than twice as likely to experience depression than those who don’t.
-That’s why it’s really important to keep a look out for the signs and seeking help.
+This is because of the extra stress that managing your type 1 diabetes can cause.
+That’s why it’s really important to keep a look out for the signs and seek support when you need it.

 Symptoms of depression can include more than two weeks of:

 - Feeling sad, down or miserable most of the time

 - Losing interest or pleasure in most of your usual activities

 - Becoming withdrawn, not going out